How to Write a Eulogy

 - Briefly describe the highlights & achievements of his or her life

-- Write three nouns you would use to describe him or her.
+- Write three adjectives you would use to describe him or her.
 For example "William Wright lived his life full of fun, compassion & community service"

 - Provide stories that typified these three elements of his or her life